-Under Kazakhstan law, legal entities registered in certain jurisdictions, including Andorra, the British Virgin Islands, Liechtenstein, Liberia, the Marshall Islands, Panama or certain U.S. territories and states, including Wyoming, Guam and the Commonwealth of Puerto Rico (the jurisdictions set out on page 207 of this annual report, the "Offshore Jurisdictions"), are not permitted to directly or indirectly own, use or dispose of voting shares of a Kazakhstan bank, such as Kaspi Bank.
+Under Kazakhstan law, legal entities registered in certain jurisdictions, including Andorra, the British Virgin Islands, Liberia, the Marshall Islands, Panama or certain U.S. territories and states, including Wyoming, Guam and the Commonwealth of Puerto Rico (the jurisdictions set out under "Item 4.
+Information on the Company-B. Business Overview-Regulation-Regulation of Banking Activities-Acquisition of Shares of Kazakhstan Banks-Offshore Jurisdictions prohibition" of this annual report, the "Offshore Jurisdictions"), are not permitted to directly or indirectly own, use or dispose of voting shares of a Kazakhstan bank, such as Kaspi Bank.
 Accordingly, an entity registered in an Offshore Jurisdiction that holds ADSs or whose direct or indirect shareholders or participants are registered in an Offshore Jurisdiction will not be able to surrender such ADSs and withdraw our common shares and will not be able to hold or dispose of our common shares.
 Further, under Kazakhstan law, such entities will not be entitled to exercise any voting rights in respect of such ADSs through the depositary (or otherwise) at general shareholders' meetings due to the rule that requires the voting shareholder to confirm that neither it nor any of its direct or indirect shareholders or participants is registered under the laws of an Offshore Jurisdiction.
-Although there have not been any cases when such entities were prohibited from holding ADSs or from exercising or benefitting from any rights (excluding voting rights) attached thereto (including rights to receive dividends and pre-emption rights), there can be no guarantee that the ARDFM, the NBK or any other relevant authority (such as a Kazakhstan court) will not take a different view as a result of an alternative interpretation of Kazakhstan law.
+Although there have not been any cases when such entities were prohibited from holding ADSs or from exercising or benefiting from any rights (excluding voting rights) attached thereto (including rights to receive dividends and preemption rights), there can be no guarantee that the ARDFM, the NBK or any other relevant authority (such as a Kazakhstan court) will not take a different view as a result of an alternative interpretation of Kazakhstan law.